drchrispinnock/bakingsetup/mondaynet/README.md

 tail -f start-log.txt (usually complete in under 30 minutes) tail -f logs/logfile

-6. When the node is synced (this can take some time) get a account from the faucet and self-delegate.
+6. When the node is synced (this can take some time) get an account from the faucet and self-delegate.
 The account should be called the same as the hostname.
 We will use mondaynet-lon2 here.
 Use the HOSTNAME.